devasya-stack/devasya-stack/README.md

 # 👨‍💻 About Me

-🎓 B.Tech Electrical and Electronics Engineering student at **Jadavpur University**
+🎓 B.E.
+Electrical and Electronics Engineering student at **Jadavpur University**

 💼 Currently working as